folkforms/xslt-study/docs/xpath.md

 XPath also has node tests.
 A node test looks like a function, but is used to match certain types of nodes.
 A node test works like a predicate in that it returns only nodes that meet certain criteria:

 - node() - Matches all nodes.
-The test node() is true for every kind of node
+The test node() is true for every kind of node.
 - text() - Matches text nodes only
 - comment() - Matches comment nodes
 - processing-instruction() - Matches processing instruction nodes.
 If this node test includes a string, it matches processing instruction nodes with that name.
 For example, processing-instruction('cocoon-process') matches processing instruction nodes that begin with `<?cocoon-process>`.